CFEL-CMI/richmol/README.md

   <img src="https://github.com/CFEL-CMI/richmol/blob/develop/doc/source/_static/readme_trunc_pulse.png" height="300px"/>
 </div>

-For initial state distribution we assume a hypothetical temperature of *T* = 0 Kelvin and use eigenfunctions of the field-free operator `h0` as the initial state vectors.
+For the initial state distribution we assume a hypothetical temperature of *T* = 0 Kelvin and use eigenfunctions of the field-free operator `h0` as the initial state vectors.
 Run dynamics from time zero to 200 ps with a time step of 10 fs, plot the expectation value of cos<sup>2</sup>&theta;